lukeburciu/hpviz/docs/dev/vagrant.md

 ### Connecting to the VM environment

 `vagrant ssh` defaults to viz vm
-`vagrant ssh sink` to login into ingestion sink
+`vagrant ssh sink` to login into sink vm

 ### deploying ansible script